ABSanthosh/SWENG-881--Course-Project/Readme.md

 Each acceptance test scenario was linked directly to its corresponding feature implementation, allowing for automated verification of expected outcomes.
 These tests served both as a validation mechanism and as living documentation of the system’s behavior.
 The acceptance tests primarily targeted high-value use cases within the CSVWriter component, ensuring that output formatting, quoting behavior, and error handling conformed to user expectations.

 The tests were executed within the IntelliJ and VSCode IDEs, and results were verified through the Cucumber test runner interface.
-Evidence of test execution was preserved as screenshots and

-To ensure key functionality met user-facing expectations, we implemented **Given–When–Then** acceptance tests using **Cucumber and JUnit 5**.
-These scenarios validated end-to-end behavior, particularly:
+The acceptance tests validated end-to-end behavior, particularly:

 - File writing integrity (`ACC-W-01`)
 - Alternate separator handling (`ACC-R-01`)